RobotZapa/machineio/Design rationale.md

 available.
 If this is the case it will throw an error about halt not being available automatically.
 If this happens you can manually configure a halt on the remote system by **NOT YET FINISHED.**
+#### Security
+Links work by encrypting each line separately from other links.
+The server is a router.
+There are two security files.
+One is for the controller's authentication signature.
+The other is for the encryption.
+These files will be versioned at the top.
+The server will securely generate the files if they are not present.
+The servers and clients will all be the latest implementation, they may not be backwards compatible.
+If so they will reside in scripts/archives unless they are deemed insecure.
+###### v0.1
+you must manually distribute the files to the proper clients.
+It uses AES-GCM encryption.
+This relies on the security of _every_ system connected, as they all use the same encryption.
+This is absolutely not acceptable for deployment of IOT in any way.
+This is good for single person/program